thomasstep/authentication-service/README.md

 - sign in users to my applications
 - allow my users to reset their passwords
   - still send tokens to verify resetting passwords by email
+- give the appearance of continual authentication by using refresh tokens
+- Future Improvements:
   - store arbitrary user metadata like a phone number and full name
-- Future Improvements:
   - passwordless sign ins
   - third party oauth
   - creating service accounts